 Q11.
-The Close-Off Document paragraph 290.163 allowing a shorter cooling-off period for Engagement Partners will have effect only for audits of Financial Statements of PIEs for periods beginning prior to 31 December 2023.
-Does this mean that for audits of Financial Statements for periods beginning on or after 31 December 2023 the cooling-off requirement will increase to five consecutive years even though the relevant laws and regulations have not changed?
+Paragraph 290.163 allowing a shorter cooling-off period for Engagement Partners will have effect only for audits of financial statements of PIEs for periods beginning prior to 31 December 2023.
+Does this mean that for audits of financial statements for periods beginning on or after 31 December 2023 the cooling-off requirement will increase to five consecutive years even though the relevant laws and regulations have not changed?

 Yes.
-The Close-Off Document paragraph 290.163 is intended to facilitate the transition to the new cooling-off period of five consecutive years for Engagement Partners on audits of PIEs in those jurisdictions (such as Australia) where a shorter cooling-off period is currently specified by a legislative body or regulator (or organisation authorised or recognised by such legislative body or regulator).
+Paragraph 290.163 is intended to facilitate the transition to the new cooling-off period of five consecutive years for Engagement Partners on audits of PIEs in those jurisdictions (such as Australia) where a shorter cooling-off period is currently specified by a legislative body or regulator (or organisation authorised or recognised by such legislative body or regulator).
 The impact of this transitional provision is that the cooling-off period will be three consecutive years as long as the time-on period does not exceed seven years.

-APESB has added the Close-Off Document paragraph AUST 290.163.1 to the Code to clarify how the application of this provision affects Listed Entities subject to the Corporations Act 2001 and APRA regulated entities (see Question 3 for more detailed information).
+APESB has added paragraph AUST 290.163.1 to the Code to clarify how the application of this provision affects Listed Entities subject to the Corporations Act 2001 and APRA regulated entities (see Question 3 for more detailed information).

 The IESBA has committed to review this transitional provision to take account of, among other things, relevant legislative and regulatory developments as well as the experience of the application of the provisions in practice.
-However, this does not necessarily mean the provisions will change and Members in Public Practice and their Firms need to ensure they have put in place adequate plans to meet the requirements of the Code as specified in the Close-Off Document.
+However, this does not necessarily mean the provisions will change and Members in Public Practice and their Firms need to ensure they have put in place adequate plans to meet the requirements of the Code as specified in the Close-Off document.

-&lt;sup>5 If S is material to P, it is likely that the Engagement Partner on S would be a Key Audit Partner in the group audit of P. However, this is not necessarily the case in all circumstances.
+If S is material to P, it is likely that the Engagement Partner on S would be a Key Audit Partner in the group audit of P. However, this is not necessarily the case in all circumstances.
 This is because under the definition of a Key Audit Partner in the Code, whether the individual is a Key Audit Partner depends on whether he or she makes key decisions or judgements on significant matters with respect to the group audit, and not on whether S is material to P.

-&lt;sup>6 The definition of a Related Entity under the Code includes an entity that has direct or indirect control over the client if the client is material to such entity.
+The definition of a related entity under the Code includes an entity that has direct or indirect control over the client if the client is material to such entity.